bamerman/tech-writing-workshop/README.md

 **Barista training manual:** Trains baristas at Rough Draft Coffee in coffee knowledge and cafe procedures.

 ## Open-source
-The open-source category contains writing samples for open-source projects, including:
+The open-source category contains contributions to these open-source projects:

 **One Small Wiki Favor group:** Maintains the Old School RuneScape wiki.